eriktuantran/leetcode/README.md

 [here](http://stackoverflow.com/questions/5998186/cmake-adding-command-line-options).

 ### Run executables

 Then you can do ./myexecutable for the generated executable, e.g.:

-    ./project1
+    ./leetcode

 and if you did cmake with BUILD_TESTS=ON:

     ./runUnitTests

+code coverage

+    ./lcov --directory . --capture --output-file coverage.info
+    ./lcov --list coverage.info

 # Acknowledgement and further details

-This repository is based on the works of David Y. Zhang in [this](https://github.com/dmonopoly/gtest-cmake-example) repository.
+This repository is based on the works of Gunnar in [this](https://github.com/grvlbit/travis-gtest-cmake-example) repository.
 He spent a lot of time figuring out all the details for cmake and gtest.
 Please refer to his repository README for more detail on his approach.